 The Generation is an online foreign affairs magazine featuring student’s perspectives on global current events.
-Our title pays homage to this generation of young people, who as a result of our increasingly interconnected world are more aware of and active in global events than prior generation.
+Our title pays homage to this generation of young people, who as a result of our increasingly interconnected world are more aware of and active in global events than prior generations.

 The Generation is a project based out of the Burkle Center for International Relations at the University of California, Los Angeles (UCLA).